nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 Integration testing your Spring Data (JPA) classes like `Entity` and `Repository` with Spring Boot is super easy.
-Spring's `@DataJpaTest` in combination with Spring's JUnit runner provides the test with a Spring context, which will include all known `@Entity` classes and `Repository` beans.
+Spring's `@DataJpaTest` in combination with Springs JUnit runner provides the test with a Spring context, which will include all known `@Entity` classes and `Repository` beans.
 All other `@Component` or `@Service` beans will be ignored.

-This context will als inlcude an in-memory database.
+This context will also include an in-memory database.
 This database will be rolled back after each executed test.
 You could configure the test to use the default external database and even change the default rollback behavior, but for integration test purposes, in-memory is the ideal setup.

-**Note:** The intent for integration level test of your persistence classes is to check your entity model's correctness and your queries.
+**Note:** The intent for integration level test of your persistence classes is to check your entity models correctness and your queries.
 All other kinds of tests (e.g. triggers or function inside the 'production' database) should be done as system-scoped tests.